 Conversation and video screening of excerpts from Mabel’s Call with Nell Shaw Cohen, moderated by author Lois Rudnick, in celebration of Taos’s annual Mabel Dodge Luhan Day.
 Harwood Museum of Art, Taos NM, 6/18/17.

-Excerpts (20 mins) from piano-vocal score presented in workshop reading as part of “Composers & the Voice: Six Scenes” program produced by American Opera Projects.
-Performed by Tookah Sapper, soprano; Blake Friedman, tenor; Kyle Guglielmo, baritone; and Mila Henry, piano, at South Oxford Space in Brooklyn, NY, 9/29/16 and The National Opera Center in New York NY, 10/02/16.
+Excerpts (20 mins) from piano-vocal score presented in “Composers & the Voice: Six Scenes” program produced by American Opera Projects.
+Tookah Sapper, soprano; Blake Friedman, tenor; Kyle Guglielmo, baritone; and Mila Henry, piano.
+South Oxford Space in Brooklyn, NY, 9/29/16 and The National Opera Center in New York NY, 10/02/16.

-Excerpts (40 mins) from piano-vocal score presented in workshop reading, in conjunction with exhibit Mabel Dodge Luhan & Company: American Moderns and the West, performed by Shelley Jackson, soprano; Andre Garcia-Nuthmann, tenor; Carlos Archuleta, baritone; and Kristin Ditlow, piano, at the Harwood Museum of Art, Taos NM, 8/12/16.
+Excerpts (40 mins) from piano-vocal score presented in workshop reading, in conjunction with exhibit Mabel Dodge Luhan & Company: American Moderns and the West.
+Shelley Jackson, soprano; Andre Garcia-Nuthmann, tenor; Carlos Archuleta, baritone; and Kristin Ditlow, piano.
+Harwood Museum of Art, Taos NM, 8/12/16.

 Summer 2016 Artist Residency at The Helene Wurlitzer Foundation of New Mexico, Taos NM.